nhsconnect/FHIR-ADW-Messaging/Generation/Profile.ADW-WithdrawalNotice/CareConnect-ADW-Encounter-1.md

-The encounter resource represents an encounter between a care professional and the patient (or patient's record).
+The encounter profile represents an encounter between a care professional and the patient (or patient's record).